intelowlproject/docs/docs/IntelOwl/installation.md

 Please remember that every environment has its own peculiarities so these numbers must not be taken as the holy grail.

-What should be done is a comprehensive evaluation of the environment where the application will deployed.
+What should be done is a comprehensive evaluation of the environment where the application will be deployed.

 For more complex environments, a Docker Swarm / Kubernetes cluster is recommended.